TheJacksonLaboratory/KCET/CONCEPT_EMBEDDING.rst

 Saving the embeddings
 ^^^^^^^^^^^^^^^^^^^^^

 Finally, we save the results of embedding to files.
+The embedding and word files in the project zenodo repository (see README) were generated in this way.

 .. code-block:: python